NYC Zeitgeist

 That same page includes a map, revealing that Colossal also creates its unique ads in Atlanta, Austin, Chicago, Los Angeles, Nashville, Portland, Oregon, and San Francisco.

-According to a Colossal Media photographer who I met while he photographed the same ads I was photographing, each sign typical requires a week from start to finish, but I suspect in some cases the process requires much more time.
+According to a Colossal Media photographer who I met while he photographed the same ads I was photographing, each sign typically requires a week from start to finish, but I suspect in some cases the process requires much more time.
 Several blocks north, just south of the intersection of Lafayette and Prince Streets, there is a building that always has noteworthy painted signage.
-Currently, there is an ad for Gucci that fills half the building’s side wall with a Nan Goldin photograph of Debra Harry entitled, We Will Always Have London.
-Two years ago, that same wall revealed a spot-on depiction of a scene from Stanley Kubrick’s A Clockwork Orange.
+Currently, an ad for Gucci fills half the building’s side wall with a Nan Goldin photograph of Debra Harry entitled, We Will Always Have London.
+Two years ago, that same wall displayed a spot-on depiction of a scene from Stanley Kubrick’s A Clockwork Orange.
 Another ad for Gucci.

 Look down as you walk.
 You will see stencils advertising new albums, expressing political sentiments, or offering pithy, at least in the eyes of the author, life advice.
 I detest this signage.
 It is essentially sidewalk litter.
 Everyone complains when a dog owner doesn’t scoop up the sidewalk deposit left by the owner’s dog.
 Are these scribbles and stencils any different?